mnjm/tmux-sessionizer/README.md

 ![Demo.gif](https://github.com/mnjm/github-media-repo/blob/main/tmux-sessionizer/demo.gif?raw=true)

 This is heavily based upon [ThePrimeagen](https://www.youtube.com/channel/UC8ENHE5xdFSwx71u3fDH5Xw)'s [tmux-sessionizer](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer) which I found a little non flexible.
-Let me explain

-1. Sometimes, I open Tmux sessions for general use outside of specific projects and wanted a tool that lists these one-off sessions alongside projects.
+1. Sometimes, I open Tmux sessions for general use outside of specific projects and wanted a script that lists these one-off sessions alongside projects.
 2. My project organization is a bit haphazard, with entirely different directory structures for my work and personal projects.
-3. I've integrated `git worktree` into my projects, so was looking for a tool that can handle such worktree branchs as well.
+3. I've integrated `git worktree` into my projects, so was looking for a script that can handle such worktree branchs as well.

 **How does this tmux-sessionizer work?**

-This tool navigates through project listings in a file (Default: `$HOME/.projects-tmux-sessionizer.list`) for predefined projects.
-The file contains a list of session/project names with their directories.
-You can add new entries using `tmux-sessionizer add` or edit them with `tmux-sessionizer edit`.
-It first displays Tmux sessions, followed by the defined project listings, and supports previews.
+This script first lists Tmux sessions in FZF, then projects from a file (Default: `$HOME/.tmux-sessionizer.list`).
+You can add or edit entries with `tmux-sessionizer add` or `tmux-sessionizer edit`.

 <details>